| Printable Version

 with BS 5446, Part 1, 1990, for auto fire detection,

 and BS 5839, Part 6, 1995 for an alarm system.
+They

 should be located in a circulation route such as the

 hall or landing.
+Roof

 space Conversions.
+Roof

 space or attic conversions require a Building Regulation